sravanpannala/blog/content/pages/about.md

 This is the tech blog of [sradjoker](https://twitter.com/sradjoker) (Sravan Pannala).

-Also has NBA analytics related sutff of [SravanNBA](https://twitter.com/SravanNBA)
+Also has NBA analytics related stuff of [SravanNBA](https://twitter.com/SravanNBA)

 I work on Lithium-Ion battery research during the day.